 Because general anesthesia causes you to become unconscious, it is the type most common to cause side effects and carries the most risks.
 Many side effects are minor and temporary such as nausea, vomiting, chills, and confusion, however, there are more severe and less common risks that one should be aware of.

-Some patients can develop postoperative delirium or cognitive dysfunction which is a condition that can result in long-term memory and learning problems.
+Some patients can develop postoperative delirium or cognitive dysfunction which is a condition that can cause long-term memory and learning problems.
 It is more commonly seen in older patients as compared to younger patients because aging brains sometimes have greater difficulty recovering from anesthesia.
 Additionally, people with conditions such as heart disease, Parkinson’s disease, Alzheimer’s disease, or who have had a stroke are also at a higher risk of developing this condition.
 It is important for a physician to be aware of these issues prior to administering anesthesia to a patient.

 Breathing problems during and after surgery also can be a significant risk for patients who undergo anesthesia.
 Patients who have obstructive sleep apnea are at a higher risk of developing breathing problems during or after surgery because anesthesia can cause the throat to close up and make it difficult to regain consciousness.

-Local anesthesia carries more minimal risks but patients sometimes rarely experience pain or itching at the site where the anesthesia was injected.
+Local anesthesia carries more minimal risks, but patients sometimes rarely experience pain or itching at the site where the anesthesia was injected.
 Regional anesthesia also carries fewer risks than general anesthesia, but in rare cases, if the injection site was a patient’s chest area the injection can cause a collapsed lung if the needle is inserted incorrectly.
 Additionally, patients can sometimes suffer from nerve damage in or around the injection site.

 Example Anesthesia Malpractice Cases